LaMonte Wade Jr Preview, Player Props: Giants vs. Braves

 LaMonte Wade Jr At The Plate

-- Among qualifying hitters, he ranks 74th in batting average, while his on-base percentage ranks eighth and he is 103rd in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 77th, his on-base percentage ranks ninth, and he is 94th in the league in slugging.

+- Wade enters this game on a four-game hitting streak.
+In his last games, he's hitting .238 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.